gregorlarson/secrepo/Crypto.md

    * http://pythonhosted.org/pycrypto/

 #### OpenSSL Password Hash (Key Derivation)
 The OpenSSL approach derives the key and initialization vector from the ASCII password using an md5 hash repeatedly until sufficient bytes are available.
+I am still using this mechanism because it seems to work *ok* for short passwords and does not appear to *loose* any entropy for longer passwords, however, if I eventually force all passwords to be 256 bit, base64, then this code may not be the best approach.
+Even if I have a 256 bit base64 password that I could use as the AES key, I will still need to generate the initialization vector.
+This would probably be done using the same AES key material (because I need deterministic encryption).

 Refs:
    * Original openssl code:
       * EVP_BytesToKey in evp_key.c